CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 .. rubric:: Milestones and deadlines

 Project deliverables/tasks are structured into two milestones.
-Milestone 1 must be delivered by the mid-term marking session, and Milestone 2 by the end-of-term marking session.
-You may deliver early by signing off at a support session.
+Milestone 1 must be delivered by the interim marking session, and Milestone 2 by the final marking session.
+You may deliver early by signing off at the Help Desk.

 .. rubric:: Task completion, interfaces and demonstration programs